inclusivenaming/website/content/faqs.md

 Everything in the conscious language initiative is *the exact opposite* of that.

-For example, "Denylist" is both more precise and more accurate than "blacklist";
+For example, "waived failures" is both more precise and more accurate than "whitelist";

 "Primary" is both more precise and more accurate than "master" in projects that have made the switch.